 River Diversions

-From our guide, a robust Texan with a deep drawl, we learned about the World’s Fair of 1968 where guests were transported along a new river channel extension by boat into the fairgrounds.
-We also learned about the Tower of the Americas, which was constructed as a centerpiece for HemisFair ’68, and the transformation of the fairgrounds after the event was over.
+From our guide, a robust Texan with a deep drawl, we also learned about the World’s Fair of 1968.
+There guests were transported by boat along a new river channel extension and into the fairgrounds.
+We also learned about the Tower of the Americas.
+It was constructed as a centerpiece for HemisFair ’68, and the transformation of the fairgrounds after the event was over.

-Once construction of the Riverwalk was completed the first restaurant to take advantage of this prime location was Casa Rio.
-Founded in 1946, it still stands as a centerpiece at the crossroads of the river bend and the river extension channel.
+Once construction of the Riverwalk was complete the first restaurant to take advantage of this prime location was Casa Rio.
+Founded in 1946, this restaurant still stands as a centerpiece at the crossroads of the river bend and the river extension channel.

 At street level Casa Rio doesn’t look all that special.
 With an old fashioned sign on a busy city street it would hardly catch my attention at all.
 On the river it is another story altogether.

 I first noticed the restaurant as I approached it from the sidewalk along the river extension channel.
-What caught my eye was the playful reflection of the colorful umbrellas in the lazy drift of the ripples sparkling on the water.
-I smiled, took out my camera, and tried to capture the magic of the setting: the sidewalk cafe tables, the reflection, the stonework, the golden sunshine.
-Festive and uplifting this bright and optimistic setting seemed to represent the colorful continuity of life along the river.
+What caught my eye was the playful reflection of the colorful umbrellas in the lazy drift of the water.
+I smiled, took out my camera, and tried to capture the magic.
+All in all, it is a truly beautiful scene: the sidewalk cafe tables, the reflection, the stonework, the golden sunshine.
+Festive and uplifting, this bright setting significantly represents the colorful continuity of life along the river.

-As it turned out, after taking that photo I saw picture after picture of this setting, on posters, postcards and prints, in oil or watercolor by various artists, framed by the footbridge, looking down from the footbridge, from upstream or down.
+As it turned out, after taking that photo I encountered this setting again and again.
+I saw it on posters, postcards and prints, in oil and watercolor by various artists.
+That colorful rippling reflection was captured from every possible perspective – framed by the footbridge, looking down from the footbridge, from upstream or down.
 The scene is iconic and every version has a lovely quality of its own.

-While I was impressed with the visual setting of Casa Rio I really wasn’t sure I would like the food and even passed on dining there one evening when they seemed extremely busy and quite touristy.
-Then one afternoon, enchanted by the light on the water and the sound of the Mariachi trio playing, I stopped under one of the dazzling umbrellas for lunch.
+I was truly impressed with the visual setting of Casa Rio.
+I wasn’t as sure, however, that I would like the food.
+One evening I even passed on dining there because it seemed extremely busy and quite touristy.
+Then one afternoon, enchanted by the light on the water and the mariachi trio playing on the sidewalk, I stopped under one of the dazzling umbrellas for lunch.

 Last on my list of regional favorites I wanted to try was a Margarita.
 I got all the way back to the Commerce Street Bridge before I realized it, but as I walked through the tables at the Republic of Texas and saw even more Texas-sized Margaritas I knew I needed to try at least one.
 We stopped at a table and ordered a regular Margarita on the rocks and a Frozen Raspberry Margarita.
 As the sun set the mixture of artificial and natural light along with the lingering heat lent an exceptional glow to our pretty drinks.
 We sipped them as we talked over our discoveries on this long overdue visit back to the Lone Star State where we began our life together so many years ago.
 It was a nice way to wrap up a wonderful anniversary week.